Afghan Rural Schools

 Dr. Safi is seeking invitations to speak to audiences throughout the District of Columbia, New York and New England about his book, his organization, experiences growing up in Afghanistan, Afghan politics and the issues facing Afghanistan’s new government.
 He is the author of a memoir, One Life: An Afghan Remembers (Authors Press, $14.95.
 Dr. Safi has pledged all proceeds from book sales to Afghan Rural Schools.
 Contact him at (954-909-0216 or our e-mail address, [email protected].

 Afghan Rural Schools (ARS) is a 501(c)3 charity based in Chantilly, Virginia.
 Its mission is to ensure that Afghanistan’s rural school children get a good education.
 ARS’s is currently raising money to build 10 classrooms at the Girls School in Khas Kunar, Kunar, Afghanistan.
 To learn more, visit www.afghanruralschools.com or contact us at our e-mail address, [email protected] Our EIN is 46-3424470 and our DUNs number is 066302685.

 ABOUT DR. QAYUM SAFI

 Dr. Safi was born in Kunar, Afghanistan.
 He attended a boarding high school in Kabul before earning his undergraduate degree from American University in Beirut, and a doctorate from Teachers College, Columbia University, in New York City.
 Dr. Safi is fluent in English, Dari, Pashto, and Arabic and has been working in Northern Virginia for the last 20 years.
 He is the president of Afghan Rural Schools (ARS) and author of One Life: An Afghan Remembers.
 Qayum and his wife of 39 years, Anna, have three children and three grandchildren.
-He lives with wife, Anna, in Northern Virginia.
+He lives with wife, Anna, in Florida.